BurgerFi International, Inc. ( - GuruFocus.com

 All representation is on a contingency fee basis.
 Shareholders pay no fees or expenses.

-What is this Case About: BurgerFi International, Inc. (BFI, Financial) Misled Investors Regarding its Business Prospects
+What is this Case About: BurgerFi International, Inc. (BFI) Misled Investors Regarding its Business Prospects

 According to the complaint, the Company announced it had completed a business combination between Opes Acquisition Corp. and Legacy BurgerFi on December 17, 2020.
 On November 4, 2021, the Company completed its acquisition of Anthony's Coal Fired Pizza & Wings and touted the acquisition as "a significant step forward in BurgerFi's ongoing growth strategy and transition into a premium multibrand platform."